Endowment Fund

 Earnings from the Dr. Mary Jean Yoder Memorial Endowment will be disbursed for the following categories of activity:

-- Christians in Low- and Middle-Income Countries (LMIC) who have been admitted to/are attending medical college with a Christian service motivation in their desire to study medicine.
-The candidate must be sponsored by a church, mission, or recognized Christian agency to be eligible for such grants.
+1. Christians in Low- and Middle-Income Countries (LMIC) who have been admitted to/are attending medical college with a Christian service motivation in their desire to study medicine.
+The candidate must be sponsored by a church, mission, or recognized Mennonite or Christian agency to be eligible for such grants.

 The original intent of the Dr. Mary Jean Yoder Memorial Endowment was to provide loans, instead of grants, to qualified individuals.
 The loans were to be repaid by receiving credits for working in an approved setting.
 The Dr. Mary Jean Yoder Memorial Endowment Benefits Committee encourages individuals receiving grants to repay the grants, in full, at some future date.

-All decisions on grants — priority, security, terms, qualifications, and acceptance of applications — shall be made by the Endowments Benefits Committee of the Dr. Mary Jean Yoder Memorial Endowment.
+All decisions on grants — priority, security, terms, qualifications, and acceptance of applications — is made 2x yearly (Jan and June) by the Endowments Benefits Committee of the Dr. Mary Jean Yoder Memorial Endowment.

 Grants from the Endowment Fund